suyashh94/rl4fun/reinforce/docs/REINFORCE.md

    7. **Value loss:** compute the mean squared error between G_t and V_φ(s_t) and update φ by gradient descent.
       *This trains the value network to approximate V^π(s), the average return from state s under the current policy:contentReference[oaicite:12]{index=12}.*

 This enhanced version implements the unbiased gradient estimator with baseline:contentReference[oaicite:13]{index=13} and reduces variance.
-In practice it is referred to as the **vanilla policy gradient** or **REINFORCE with baseline** and forms the foundation for more advanced actor–critic methods.
+In practice it is referred to as the **vanilla policy gradient** or **REINFORCE with baseline** and forms the foundation for more advanced baseline-augmented policy-gradient methods.

 ## Stabilising add-ons (Phase 4)